Shark Activity Advisory Sign Comes Down at Gaviota State Beach | News Channel 3-12

 Shark Activity Advisory Sign Comes Down at Gaviota State Beach

-SANTA BARBARA COUNTY, Calif.- Due to its biodiversity, the Gaviota Coast in Santa Barbara County is often compared to the Galapagos Islands.
+SANTA BARBARA COUNTY, Calif.-The Gaviota Coast in Santa Barbara County is often compared to the Galapagos Islands due its biodiversity.

-That's why some people aren't surprised to hear a kayaker reported seeing a 14-foot great white shark on Monday.
+That's why some people aren't surprised to hear a kayaker reported seeing a 14 foot white shark on Monday.

 Lifeguards and Park Ranger took the sign down 24 hours later.